Adonis Thomas: 2019–20 season

 On September 14, 2019, he has signed with BCM Gravelines-Dunkerque of the LNB Pro A.

 On January 22, 2020, he has signed with Mineros de Zacatecas of the Liga Nacional de Baloncesto Profesional.

 2020–21 season

 On August 13, 2020, Thomas signed with BC Astana of the Kazakhstan Championship and the VTB United League.

 2022–23 season

 On July 28, 2022, he has signed with Stal Ostrów Wielkopolski of the Polish Basketball League (PLK).

+2023–24 season

+On November 19, 2023, he signed with Bnei Herzliya of the Israeli Basketball Premier League.

+2024–25 season

+In December 2024, Thomas signed with the Macau Black Bears of the East Asia Super League.

 The Basketball Tournament

 In 2017, Thomas participated in The Basketball Tournament with Blue Zoo.
 The team lost in the first round of the tournament.
 The Basketball Tournament is an annual $2 million winner-take-all tournament broadcast on ESPN.

 In TBT 2018, Thomas played for Team Memphis State.
-He averaged a team-high 18.5 points per game and 3.5 assists per game on 50 percent shooting.
+He averaged a team-high 18.5 points per game and 3.5 assists per game on 50 percent shooting, including a first-round game-winner to defeat the Brooklyn Vultures 72–63.
 Team Memphis State lost in the second round to Team DRC.